franciscovillaescusa/Pylians/documentation/Documentation.md

 #### <a id="Integrals"></a> Integrals

 Pylians provide routines to carry out numerical integrals in a more efficient way than scipy integrate.
+The philosophy is that to compute the integral $\int_a^b f(x)dx$ the user passes the integrator two arrays, one with some values of x between a and b and another with the values of f(x) at those positions.
+The integrator will interpolate internally the input data to evaluate the function at an arbitrary position x.
+Pylians implements in c the fortran odeint function and wrap in python through cython.

-The most powerful is the FORTRAN odeint routine.
-For instance, to compute $\int_0^5 (3x^3+2x+5) dx$
+For instance, to compute $\int_0^5 (3x^3+2x+5) dx$ one would do

 ```python
 import numpy as np